 - Have the geothermal installer complete the rebate paperwork on your behalf

-You will be asked to provide the date of your Mass Save Home Energy Assessment, your signature on a Participant’s Agreement, and a copy of your electric bill.
+You will be asked to provide the date of your Mass Save Home Energy Assessment and a copy of your electric bill.
 The installer will be able to tell you the value of your rebate once the paperwork is complete.